Prince Arthur, Duke of Connaught and Strathearn: Military career

-Arthur was promoted to the honorary rank of colonel on 14 June 1871, substantive lieutenant-colonel in 1876, colonel on 29 May 1880 and, on 1 April 13 years later, was made a general.
+Arthur was promoted to the honorary rank of colonel on 14 June 1871, substantive lieutenant-colonel in 1876, colonel on 29 May 1880 and, on 1 April 1893, was made a general.
 He gained military experience as Commander-in-Chief of the Bombay Army from December 1886 to March 1890.
 He went on to be General officer commanding Southern District, at Portsmouth, from September 1890 to 1893.
-The Prince had hoped to succeed his first cousin once-removed, the elderly Prince George, Duke of Cambridge, as Commander-in-Chief of the Forces, upon the latter's forced retirement in 1895.
-But this desire was denied to Arthur, and instead he was given, between 1893 and 1898, command of the Aldershot District Command.
+The Prince had hoped to succeed his first cousin once-removed, the elderly Prince George, Duke of Cambridge, as Commander-in-Chief of the Forces, upon the latter's forced retirement in 1895 but this desire was denied to Arthur; instead he was given, between 1893 and 1898, command of the Aldershot District Command.